Menu

 Pros

-We loved how low-maintenance and easy-to-set-up the entire machine is.
+We loved how low maintenance and easy to set up the entire machine is.
 Consistently puts out smaller cubes that we found to be perfect for chewing or putting into drinks.
 Has a smaller design than other options on the market.

 Cons